-- QuickBooks Payroll: Best for QuickBooks users, small businesses on a budget
+- QuickBooks Payroll: Best for QuickBooks users and small businesses on a budget

-- ADP Payroll: Best for businesses needing HR, growing businesses needing flexibility, and Mac users
+- ADP Run: Best for growing businesses needing a robust variety of payroll and HR options

 Other Employee Benefits